All Episodes

 Okay, well, let me continue.

-What General Petraeus says in September about the surge is irrelevant to uh uh on your in your mind.
+He said, from your perspective, Ms. Pelosi, what General Petraeus says in September about the surge is irrelevant in your mind?

-The purpose of the surge was to create a secure environment in which a political progress could be made.
+The purpose of the surge was to create a secure environment in which political progress could be made.

 That has not happened.

-The President's own benchmarks are not being met.
+The president's own benchmarks are not being met.

 The surge was to make the area more secure so that the political solution could take hold.

-Did the surge achieve its purpose?
+And the measure will be, okay, did the surge achieve its purpose?

 Did the political progress occur?